gugod/www.perlbrew.pl/content/index.md

 ## perlbrew is simple

-To install the latest stable release, and use it permananetly:
+To install the latest stable release, and use it permanently:

     perlbrew install perl-5.12.3
     perlbrew switch perl-5.12.3